shresta4/CS126Fall2019/DEVELOPMENT.md

 11/26/2019
 - Making a board display and having user place pieces which snap into place.
-- Incorporating a round into the board.
+- Incorporating a round into the ofApp.cpp.
 - Fixing winner detection

 11/_ /2019